SilverDove/MyMoviesAndCO/README.md

 * Stockage of data in the cache

 ### What I implemented
-* Four screeens: 3 fragments and 2 activities
+* Five screens: 3 fragments and 2 activities
-    * Home page
+    * Home page: the list of the current popular movies is displayed
-    * Search Page
+    * Search Page: possibility to search movie
-    * Watchlist
+    * Watchlist: list of movies the user want to watch or have already watched
-    * DetailsMovie
+    * DetailsMovie: display extra information about a specific movie
-    * Splash Screen
+    * Splash Screen: launch screen
 * API Rest call from TMDB API
-* Room Database
+* Room Database to store the movies in the watchlist
-* Bottom Navigation using fragments
+* Bottom Navigation to navigate between the Home page, the Search Page and the Watchlist
-* SearchBar with a filter
+* SearchBar with filtering
 * Icon app
 * MVC architecture
 * Singleton